CodeEasyYT/Hazel-Tcp-Udp-Networking/README.md

 ### To-Dos
  - Implement Server Sided Player Collision and Movement (probably will scrapped later)
- - Make clients know each other
- - Send client movement updates to the others
+ - Send client movement updates to the others (Client Sided)
- - Handle client disconnection with telling others

 ### Done
  - Connecting to server
  - Communicating
  - Server sided disconnections
+ - Handle client disconnection with telling others
+ - Send client movement updates to the others (Server Sided)
+ - Make clients know each other

 #### If you are also wondering, yes i will release a wiki showing you how to use it and switch udp to tcp
 #### Which is worse but services like [Ngrok](https://ngrok.com/) can be used.